Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-where $N_{loose}$ is the number of events in a data sample surviving loose lepton selection criteria, while $N_{tight}$ is the number of events in a subsample surviving tight lepton isolation requirements. $N_{QCD}$ is the number of QCD multi-jet events in the sample we want to determine and $N_{sig}$ is the number of events that do not come from multi-jet events (dominated by $W$+jets and \ttbar\ events).
-The efficiency for the loose lepton from a $W$-boson decay to survive the tight lepton selection criteria is $\epsilon_{sig}$, which is estimated using $W$+jets and \ttbar\ MC corrected for any data-MC difference.
+where $N_{loose}$ is the number of events in a data sample surviving loose lepton selection criteria, while $N_{tight}$ is the number of events in a subsample surviving tight lepton isolation requirements. $N_{QCD}$ is the number of QCD events in the loose sample and $N_{other}$ is the number of events that do not come from QCD events (dominated by \Wpjets\ and \ttbar\ events).
+The efficiency for the loose lepton from a \Wboson\ decay to survive the tight lepton selection criteria is $\epsilon_{other}$, which is estimated using \Wpjets\ and \ttbar\ MC corrected for any data-MC difference.
 Similarly, $\epsilon_{QCD}$ is the expected fraction of QCD events in the loose lepton sample that are expected to survive the tight lepton selection criteria.
-It is measured in a data sample with low \met\ which is dominated by wrongly isolated leptons after subtracting real isolated lepton contributions.
-Solving this linear system yields an estimate for the number of QCD multi-jet events in the sample of interest
+It is measured in a data sample with low \met\ which is dominated by falsely isolated leptons after subtracting real isolated lepton contributions.
+Solving this linear system yields an estimate for $N_{QCD}$.
 CDF uses a slightly different method to obtain an estimate of the QCD background contributions.
-The \met\ distribution is fit to a combination of QCD multi-jet and $W$+jets shapes.
-The $W$+jets shape is taken from the \alpgen\ MC.
-The QCD shape is formed from data events that fail at least two lepton identification criteria.
-The fraction of QCD multi-jet events in the high \met\ region is then extrapolated from a fit to the low \met\ region.
+A binned likelihood fit to the shape of the \met\ distribution is used to determine the relative contributions of QCD and \Wpjets\ processes.
+The \met\ distribution for \Wpjets\ processes is taken from the \alpgen\ MC, while the distribution for QCD processes is formed from data events that fail at least two lepton identification criteria.
+The fraction of QCD events in the high \met\ region is then extrapolated from a fit to the low \met\ region.